StackExchange/dnscontrol/documentation/styleguide-doc.md

 * 1. Add the page to the `$GIT/dnscontrol/documentation` (or a sub folder)
 * 2. List the page in `SUMMARY.md` so that it will appear in the table of contents, sidebar, etc.

+## Documentation previews

+NOTE TO SELF: Ask Cafferata how to preview a draft.

 ## Formatting tips

 ### General